-- 1. Turn the ignition switch to the ON/RUN position.
-For vehicle's equipped with Keyless Enter-N-Go, place the ignition in the RUN position with the Engine ON. - 2.
-Push and hold the desired HomeLink button until the EVIC/DID displays "CHANNEL # TRAINING" Do not release the button. - 3.
-Without releasing the button proceed with "Canadian/Gate Operator Programming" Step 2 and follow all remaining steps.
+1. Turn the ignition switch to the ON/RUN position.

+NOTE: For vehicle's equipped with Keyless Enter-N-Go, place the ignition in the RUN position with the Engine ON.
+For vehicle's equipped with Keyless Enter-N-Go, place the ignition in the RUN position with the Engine ON.
+Make sure while programming HomeLink with the engine ON that your vehicle is outside of your garage, or that the garage door remains open at all times.

+2. Push and hold the desired HomeLink button until the instrument cluster display shows "CHANNEL # TRAINING" Do not release the button.

+3. Without releasing the button proceed with "Canadian/ Gate Operator Programming" Step 2 and follow all remaining steps.

+Using HomeLink